fbergama/wass/doc/src/render/documentation/install.html.md

 [http://brew.sh](http://brew.sh) to install the latest version.

-Once brew is ready to go, open the terminal and enter the following commands
+Once brew is installed, open a terminal and enter the following commands

 ```
 $ brew update